-11.7.2 Criteria for Suspending or Stopping Overall Study
+12.7.2 Criteria for Suspending or Stopping Overall Study

-Stopping criteria for the entire study will be determined by an independent DSMB, who will assess the specific event rates for DKA and severe hypoglycemia from the study at specific timepoints relative to published rates from large, population-based datasets.
+Stopping criteria for Phase 2 will be determined by an independent DSMB, who will assess the specific event rates for DKA and severe hypoglycemia from the study at specific timepoints relative to published rates from large, population-based datasets.
+Stopping rules may be modified for the Phase 3 extension.

-In consideration of adverse events rates occurring in this proposed the rates will be assessed relative to published rates from Foster et. al. and Miller et. al. to determine whether severe hypoglycemia or diabetic ketoacidosis are within expected rates during this study.
-Table 6: T1D Exchange Rates of Severe Hypoglycemia and Diabetic Ketoacidosis provides a summary of these published rates.
+In consideration of adverse events rates occurring in this proposed study, the rates will be assessed relative to published rates from Foster et. al. and Miller et. al. to determine whether severe hypoglycemia or diabetic ketoacidosis are within expected rates during this study Table 8: T1D Exchange Rates of Severe Hypoglycemia and Diabetic Ketoacidosis provides a summary of these published rates.

-Table 6: T1D Exchange Rates of Severe Hypoglycemia and Diabetic Ketoacidosis
+Table 8: T1D Exchange Rates of Severe Hypoglycemia and Diabetic Ketoacidosis